UPPMAX/HPC-python/docs/day1/interactive.rst

          3
-         Enter the first number: Enter the second number: The sum of 2 and 3 is 5 Enter the first number: Enter the second number: The sum of 2 and 3 is 5 Enter the first number: Enter the second number: The sum of 2 and 3 is 5
+         Enter the first number: Enter the second number: The sum of 2 and 3 is 5 Enter the first number: Enter the second number: The sum of 2 and 3 is 5

       As you can see, it is possible, but it will not show any interaction it otherwise would have.
+At least not at HPC2N.
+Is it different elsewhere?

 Exercise 5: exit
 ^^^^^^^^^^^^^^^^^^

 .. tabs::

-   .. tab:: Exercise 1.5: exit
+   .. tab:: Exercise 5: exit

       Exit the interactive node

-   .. tab:: UPPMAX
+   .. tab:: UPPMAX, LUNARC, NSC

       Use: